 This was a rare, and much needed, instance of violence in the home being presented as an issue that needs to be tackled on a national level.
 IPV is often portrayed as a private issue by the media and criminal justice system.
 In reality, such violence — which need not even be physical — creates ripple effects that extend to entire communities and beyond.
 As we look forward to kick-off on Super Bowl 50,

-An intimate partner is anyone with whom a person has “a close personal relationship,” according to the CDC.
-That can include both current and former sexual or romantic partners.
+An intimate partner is anyone with whom a person has “a close personal relationship,” according to the

 Intimate partner violence is a pattern of coercive or controlling behaviors.
 These may take any (or any combination) of the following forms: